 Looking good in the real world is difficult but it's a little easier to look good in online pictures where you can control factors such as the viewing angle, lighting, pose, background, etc. Also, you can take hundreds and thousands of pictures and post only the cream of the crop.
 I set the timer on my camera for 10 seconds and have it take 5 pictures about 2 seconds apart.
 It can be amazing how a small change in pose, position, or facial expression can make a huge difference.

 Lighting can make a big difference.
-I find it best when it hits the face from directly in front.
+I find it best when soft light hits the face from directly in front.
 I turn the ceiling light fixture off, place a bright lamp behind the camera and make sure I use the flash.
 This also limits red-eye.
 Light that strikes from above accentuates the structure and ridges of the face and body that define the differences between male and female.
 Indoors, some of that can be compensated for with makeup, at least for the purpose of taking pictures, but direct sunlight is unforgiving.

 When outside I make sure I am standing in the shade or at least face away from the sun.
 When the camera is set right so that the brightness is targeted on the face, having the subject backlit by the sun can be quite pretty; especially when the backlight creates a highlight or halo around the edges of the subject.
+I will often position myself outside where sunlight is reflecting off a building or I'll even place something on the ground to reflect light onto me.

 When taking pictures you can maximize your feminine presentation with your pose.
 I’ve written up the things that I focus on most when taking photos.